-You need to submit your forecast grades and internally assessed marks electronically using Cambridge International Direct or A2C (UK centres only).
+You need to submit your forecast grades and internally assessed marks electronically using Direct.
 This means that you cannot use an Internal Assessment Mark Sheet (MS1) to submit your internally assessed marks to us.
+Please include a copy of the marks you have submitted in the packet you send to us with your candidates' work.
+This can be a printout of the marks you have submitted on Direct.